HewlettPackard/shs-docs/docs/portal/developer-portal/install/install_shs_on_csm.md

 The firmware must be updated with each new install.
 The firmware can be updated using `slingshot-firmware` as provided by the `slingshot-firmware-management` package.

-1. Run `slingshot-firmware query` to query the current version of the software
+1. Run `slingshot-firmware query` to query the current version of the software.

    ```screen
    ncn-w001# slingshot-firmware query